-Name of Document: The Policy and Procedure for the Administration of Intravenous Medication to Adults and Children within the Community and Community Hospitals Completed by: Sue Swanson Job title CHS Clinical Educatio n Lead Date 30/5/24 Screening Questions Yes / No Explanatory Note 1.
-Will the process described the collection of new informa This is information in excess carry out the process describ tion about individuals? of what is required to No 2.
-Will the process described individuals to provide information information in excess of what the process described within ation about them?
-This is t is required to carry out No 3.
-Will information about indiv organisations or people who routine access to the informa process described in this door have not previously had tion as part of the cument?
+Name of Document: The Policy and Procedure for the Administration of Intravenous Medication to Adults and Children within the Community and Community Hospitals Completed by: Sue Swanson Job title CHS Clinical Education n Lead Date 30/5/24 Screening Questions Yes / No Explanatory Note Will the process described in the document involve the collection of new information about individuals?
+This is information in excess of what is required to carry out the process described within the document.
+No 2.
+Will the process described in the document compel individuals to provide information about them?
+This is information in excess of what is required to carry out the process described within the document.
+No 3.
+Will information about individuals be disclosed to organisations or people who have not previously had routine access to the information as part of the process described in this document?
 No 4.
-Are you using information purpose it is not currently used? ed for, or in a way it is not No 5.
-Does the process outlined the use of new technology we as being privacy intrusive?
-F biometrics. hich might be perceived No 6.
-Will the process outlined in decisions being made or acti individuals in ways which car on them? on taken against No 7.
-As part of the process outl the information about individu likely to raise privacy concern examples, health records, cri information that people would particularly private. uals of a kind particularly ns or expectations?
-For minal records or other No 8.
-Will the process require yo ways which they may find int No If the answer to any of these Lpt-dataprivacy@leicspart.s In this case, ratification of a Privacy. ecure.nhs.uk Data Privacy Team via Data Privacy approval nam e: Date of approval
+Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used?
+No 5.
+Does the process outlined in this document involve the use of new technology which might be perceived as being privacy intrusive?
+For example, the use of biometrics.
+No 6.
+Will the process outlined in this document result in decisions being made or action taken against individuals in ways which can have a significant impact on them?
+No 7.
+As part of the process outlined in this document, is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
+For examples, health records, criminal records or other information that people would consider to be particularly private.
+No 8.
+Will the process require you to contact individuals in ways which they may find intrusive?
+No

+Lpt-dataprivacy@leicspart.secure.nhs.u is 'Yes' please contact the Data Privacy Team via k document will not take place until review by the Head of Data

+Data Privacy approval name:

+Date of approval